viraj-kabbur/user_manuals/teacher/dashboard-layout/left-bar.md

 **Class Creation Tools** - can be used to assign various tasks and assignments to students.
 As you further scroll down on the home page, Global Citizensip Assignments, Lesson Plans and their use cases are further discussed.

-**School Management and Data** - allows you to check the number of Students and their status.
+**School/University Management and Data** - allows you to check the number of Students and their status.
 Number of Teachers/Professors and their status can also be checked.
-School game data gives you a comprehensive view of the statistics and data of all the classes you have created.
+School/University game data gives you a comprehensive view of the statistics and data of all the classes you have created.
 Personal game data comprises of statistics and information about the games you personally participated in.